keefecn/technical-share/大数据与AI/云计算专题cloud.md

 [9].
 Bigtable: A Distributed Storage System for Structured Data

-[10].HFile: A Block-Indexed File Format to Store Sorted Key-Value Pairs for a thorough introduction Hbase Architecture 101
+[10].
+HFile: A Block-Indexed File Format to Store Sorted Key-Value Pairs for a thorough introduction Hbase Architecture 101